 To troubleshoot problems with joining a Linux computer to a domain, perform the following series of diagnostic tests sequentially on the Linux computer with a root account.

-The tests can also be used to troubleshoot domain-join problems on a Unix or macOS computer; however, the syntax of the commands on Unix and Mac might be slightly different.
+The tests can also be used to troubleshoot domain-join problems on a Unix computer; however, the syntax of the commands on Unix might be slightly different.

 The procedures in this topic assume that you have already checked whether the problem falls under the Top 10 Reasons Domain Join Fails (see above).
 We also recommend that you generate a domain-join log.